 Consumer expenditures for a selected group of the largest Metropolitan Statistical Areas (MSAs) are also

 published.
-Starting in 2006 there are 18 MSAs in the published tables which are broken up by region.
+In 2015 there are 15 MSAs in the published tables which are broken up by region.

 Consumer expenditure data for these MSAs are published in our Two-Year tables.